 In theory, one of the main benefits of financial globalization is that it should allow for more efficient international risk sharing.
-In this paper, we provide a comprehensive evaluation of the patterns of risk sharing among different groups of countries and examine how international financial integration has affected the evolution of risk-sharing patterns.
+In this paper, we provide a comprehensive evaluation of the patterns of risk sharing among different groups of countries and examine how international financial integration has affected the evolution of risk sharing patterns.
 Using a variety of empirical techniques, we conclude that there is at best a modest degree of international risk sharing, and certainly nowhere near the levels predicted by theory.
 In addition, only industrial countries have attained better risk sharing outcomes during the recent period of globalization.
 Developing countries have, by and large, been shut out of this benefit.
 The most interesting result is that even emerging market economies, which have witnessed large increases in cross-border capital flows, have seen little change in their ability to share risk.
-We find that neither the composition of flows nor country characteristics-including policies, institutions and financial market development-can explain why emerging markets have not been able to realize this presumed benefit of financial globalization.
+Our preliminary findings indicate that that neither the composition of flows nor country characteristics-including policies, institutions and financial market development- can explain why emerging markets have not been able to realize this presumed benefit of financial globalization.

-^{} International Monetary Fund, 700 19th Street, N.W.
-Washington D.C.
-20431.
-Emails: akose@imf.org; eprasad@imf.org; mterrones@imf.org.
-We thank Enrique Mendoza for helpful discussions and Dionysios Kaltis for research assistance.
+^{} Kose and Terrones are with the IMF's Research Department.
+Prasad is the Tolani Senior Professor of Trade Policy at Cornell University.
+Emails: akose@imf.org; eswar.prasad@cornell.edu; mterrones@imf.org.
+Earlier versions of this paper were presented at the 2006 IMF Annual Research Conference and the January 2007 AEA meetings.
+We are grateful to our discussant, Bent Sorenson, for his detailed suggestions.
+We also thank Olivier Blanchard, Karen Lewis, Enrique Mendoza, Fabrizio Perri and conference participants for helpful comments.
+Dionysios Kaltis provided able research assistance.
 The views expressed in this paper are those of the authors and do not necessarily reflect the views of the IMF or IMF policy.